k78ma/quartz/content/Baymax.md

 - [ ] Unit tests?

 #### Node Functionality
+- Expand config so that topics are associated with nodes – if all topics are not alive, then node is not alive – spit out warning in case node name is changed
+- Check number of expected publishers and node names for each topic – for joint states, there are 3 nodes publishing joint states at any given times
+- Report publisher
+- `get_publishers_info_by_topic`

 - [x] Turn Baymax into a lifecycle node
 - [ ] Should I do sensor part and node part separately as component nodes?
 - [ ] Diagnostics still publishes after deactivating lifecycle?